 Why is it that I can remember every single morsel of food from a great restaurant that I visited 5-10 years ago, but can’t for the life of me remember to bring my wallet/cell phone/lunch/book to work?
 We have a wonderful bread store right across the street from us, and I was immediately reminded of a sandwich I had over 4 years ago at Disney World when I saw a gorgeous loaf of spinach, garlic, and onion ciabatta.
 I love Disney and I’m already looking forward to using our (future!) kiddos as an excuse to go back.
 My hubby and I had lunch in Cinderella’s castle in the Magic Kingdom and I ordered a sandwich called the The Mariner.
 It was basically an amazing salmon BLT that I could have eaten everyday!

-I buy frozen salmon in bulk from Costco (well, not really in bulk, one package has 7 filets), and usually throw a marinade on it while it defrosts overnight.
+I buy frozen salmon in bulk from Costco (well, not really in bulk, one package has 7 fillets), and usually throw a marinade on it while it defrosts overnight.
 This time I decided to keep things simple, and just used a bit of balsamic vinegar and olive oil.
 After searing the salmon in a pan, I assembled all the other sandwich ingredients while I waited for the salmon to finish cooking in the oven.
 Instead of mayonnaise, I added sliced avocado for some creaminess.
 I gobbled the whole thing up and will definitely be making this simple dish again!

 Salmon Sandwiches with Avocado, Bacon, and Tomato